CoderSid063/Myntra-Clone-React/README.md

 ## Deployment

-To deploy this project run ,First clone ths repo , "fileName" > git clone https://github.com/CoderSid063/Myntra-Clone-React.git.
+To deploy this project ,First clone ths repo , "fileName" > git clone https://github.com/CoderSid063/Myntra-Clone-React.git.
 After clone The Repo There is two steps to Start this project.and you can see there is two file name as "Backend" , 'Myntra-Clone".

 1. open two new terminals in Your code editor
-2. in one terminal write cd Myntra-Clone .
+2. in 1st terminal write cd Myntra-Clone .
 3. 2nd terminal cd Backend.
 4. Install dependencies in both file like " npm install"